Denis-Frizat/Denis-Frizat/README.md

 ### Hi there 👋

-My name is Denis, and I am currently enrolled in a BootCamp at Concordia University in Montréal.
-I have a broad range of interests, but I am particularly passionate about the Python programming language, data science, and machine learning models.
+My name is Denis, I have a broad range of interests but I am particularly passionate about the Python programming language, data science, and machine learning models.
+I am always seeking new projects to explore and innovate.
+Connect with me on GitHub regularly to see my latest work.

 <!--